 Bam was named a finalist for the NBA’s 2020 Most Improved Player Award along with New Orleans Pelicans’ forward Brandon Ingram and 2019 Rookie of the Year Luka Doncic.

 The hoops star is concentrated on a deep playoff run in the NBA’s Orlando, Florida bubble.
 After sweeping the Indiana Pacers, Miami faced a potential second-round matchup with Giannis Antetokounmpo and the top-seeded Milwaukee Bucks.
+Taking down the Boston Celtics in the Eastern Conference Finals, the Miami Heat returned to the NBA Finals to take on a familiar face in LeBron James.
+Unfortunately, Adebayo and the Heat fell to the Lakers.
+But this was just the beginning.

 The former Wildcat’s talent was evident in college; and he exceeded expectations by growing into one of the most versatile frontcourt players in the NBA.